Skip to Main Content

 Professionalism

-• Always take notes when meeting with your professor.
+• Taking notes when meeting with your professor can be helpful.

 • Repeat the essentials of the assignment back to your professor to ensure you understand your task, including its scope, deadlines and expected outputs.